abogdanova/SwarmGE/README.md

 ###Position Independent Grow (PI Grow)

 Position Independent Grow (PI Grow) initialisation in Grammatical Evolution mirrors Sensible/Ramped Half-Half initialisation by initialising a population of individuals over a ramped range of depths.
 However, while RHH uses two separate methods `Full` and `Grow` to generate pairs of individuals at each depth, PI Grow eschews the `Full` component and only uses the `Grow` aspect.
-There are two further differences between traditional GP `Grow` and PI Grow [Fagan *et al.*, 2016]:
+There are two further differences between traditional GP `Grow` and PI Grow [Fagan et al., 2016]:

 1. At least one branch of the derivation tree is forced to the specified maximum depth in PI Grow, and
 2. Non-terminals are expanded in random (i.e. position independent) order rather than the left-first derivation of traditional mappers.